-Executing single file csharp files.
+Executing single file csharp files - No .csproj Required

 Console.WriteLine("Hello world");Execute the file using dotnet run ./hello.cs